table of contents

 AFFIX FILE OPTIONS FOR SUGGESTION¶

-Suggestion parameters can optimize the default n-gram (similarity search in the dictionary words based on the common 1, 2, 3, 4-character length common character-sequences), character swap and deletion suggestions of Hunspell.
-REP is suggested to fix the typical and especially bad language specific bugs, because the REP suggestions have the highest priority in the suggestion list.
-PHONE is for languages with not pronunciation based orthography.
+Suggestion parameters can optimize Hunspell's default n-gram (similarity search through the dictionary words based on common 1-, 2-, 3-, and 4-character sequences), character-swap and deletion suggestions.
+REP is recommended for fixing typical and especially bad language-specific spelling errors, because REP suggestions have the highest priority in the suggestion list.
+PHONE is for languages whose orthography is not pronunciation-based.

 For short common misspellings, it's important to use the ph: field (see later) to give the best suggestions.